raesian/SeattleLungProject/LabMembers.markdown

         'i17': {
             name: 'Hana Sugihara',
             title: 'Senior - Biochemistry',
-            bio: 'Hana is a junior majoring in Biochemistry and Public Health-Global Health with Departmental Honors.
+            bio: 'Hana is a senior majoring in Biochemistry and Public Health-Global Health with Departmental Honors.
 After undergrad, she hopes to pursue further education in medical school to explore the intersections between clinical care, biomedical research, and social determinants of health.'
         },
         'i18': {
             name: 'Cat Walker',